chrisdone/website/hakyll/posts/ipp.markdown

 #### Shouldn't old code be garbage collected?

 Yes, I covered deprecation above.
 I also covered removing old code and the ending of maintenance above.

+#### What if *I* add a constructor to a type? *I'd* have to duplicate my whole API!

+Yes.
+If *you* add a new constructor then *you'll* indeed **require more** of the consumer of your package to form a complete pattern match.
+Duplicate the type. *You* changed a namespace.

+I'll repeat myself: the IPP is about valuing the user's time over the maintainer's time. *It's not all about you and your needs.* Think about others who have to consume your work.

+##### Why have package versions when you are going to duplicate an entire module or package when you make a breaking change?

+I already covered this above, but let's rewrite in a different way: Package versions in Haskell are broken.
+They force all package maintainers to move in lock step.
+You can only practically use **one** version of a package in your installed package scope.

+If you want to keep using foo-1.2.3 and another package you're using wants foo-2.0.0, you shouldn't be forced to change all your code.
+You should be given the option to migrate between them.